PabloT18/icc-estructura-u2-estructurasLineanes/README.md

 - **Peek:** Retrieve the element at the front of the queue without removing it.
 - **isEmpty:** Check if the queue is empty.

+## Linked Lists

+### Singly Linked List
+A singly linked list is a linear data structure in which each element, or node, points to the next element in the sequence.
+Each node contains two parts: the data and a reference (or link) to the next node in the sequence.

+#### Operations on Singly Linked List
+- **Append to Tail:** Add a new node to the end of the list.
+- **Delete Node:** Remove a node from the list by value.
+- **Print:** Display all nodes in the list.
+- **Get Size:** Return the number of nodes in the list.
+- **Get by Position:** Retrieve the value of the node at a specific position from the end of the list.

+#### Singly Linked List Class
+The `ListaEnlazada` class implements the singly linked list with basic operations.

 ## Node and NodeGeneric Classes

 ### Node